Anthony Lerew: Kansas City Royals

 On March 18, 2009, Lerew signed a minor league deal with the Kansas City Royals.
 Lerew spent the 2009 minor league season with the Double-A Northwest Arkansas Naturals.
 He was called up in September and made his Royals debut on September 24, 2009.
 He re-signed with them in February.

 On June 16, 2010, Lerew was called up from the Triple-A Omaha Royals to the Royals to replace Luke Hochevar, who went on the disabled list with a sprained elbow.
 He earned his first career major league win on June 28 of that year over the Chicago White Sox.

 Fukuoka SoftBank Hawks

+On November 16, 2010, Lerew signed a minor league contract with the Oakland Athletics organization.
+He was released by Oakland on December 23, in order to pursue an opportunity in Japan.
 Lerew signed with the Fukuoka SoftBank Hawks of Nippon Professional Baseball for the 2011 season.

 Kia Tigers

-On January 16, 2012, Lerew signed a bonus of $50,000 with Kia Tigers of the Korea Baseball Organization with Alex Graman.
+On January 16, 2012, Lerew signed a bonus of $50,000 with Kia Tigers of the KBO League with Alex Graman.
 As a starter, he went 11–13 in his first season with them, with 94 strikeouts and an earned run average of 3.83.
 He was resigned with Kia Tigers for 2013 season, but was released on July 24, 2013.